"Washington didn't really outfight the British, he simply outspied us."

 Explore the Museum in this docent-led, 45 minute tour about Revolutionary spies such as Nathan Hale, Benjamin Tallmadge, and Lydia Darrah.
 Learn about the tools of the trade as a spymaster, the creation of America’s very first spy ring, and catch a glimpse of the last known letter from Nathan Hale which hasn’t been on display in over decade.

-Free with regular admission to the Museum.
+*Free with regular admission to the Museum.
+No reservations required.

 Sympathetic Spies: George Washington’s Eyes and Ears in Lower Manhattan

 The British Revolutionary War Spymaster Major George Beckwith claimed that, “Washington didn’t really outfight the British, he simply out-spied us.”
 The General’s master spies operated out of Lower Manhattan and this walking tour will make its way between the Battery and Wall Street, retracing their steps.

 Join Archive on Parade founder Lucie Levine on this guided walking tour to discover who first peddled fake news, meet the tailor who saved George Washington’s life not once but twice, and find out what Eagles, Turtles, and Vultures have to do with turncoats and saboteurs.

 $20 Museum Members / $25 Public

 *Tickets must be purchased in advance.
 You will receive a confirmation email with the starting location of the tour within 24 business hours.

 Lucie Levine aims to take New York’s fascinating history out of the archives and into the streets.
 She’s a native New Yorker, and licensed New York City tour guide, with a passion for the city’s social, political and cultural history.
 Lucie has collaborated with local partners including the New York Public Library, the 92nd Street Y, the Brooklyn Brainery, The Society for the Advancement of Social Studies and Nerd Nite to offer exciting tours, lectures and community events all over town.